wwplato/wwplato.github.io/_pages/about.md

 Recent News
 -----
 * Oct, 2024.
-Hyeonmin Kim, an undergraduate researcher in our group, was **ranked 1** in two tasks in *Ultra-Widefield Fundus Imaging for Diabetic Retinopathy Challenge* at MICCAI 2024.
+Hyeonmin Kim, an undergraduate researcher in our group, was **ranked 1** in two tasks in *Ultra-Widefield Fundus Imaging for Diabetic Retinopathy Challenge (UWF4DR)* at MICCAI 2024.
 Nice work done!
 * Sep, 2024.
 1 paper accepted to **ACCV**.
 I was fortunate to collaborate with VUNO on this project.
 * Aug, 2024.
 My student Hyuna Cho is awarded with **Google PhD Fellowship**.
 Huuuuuuge congratulation!
 * Jun, 2024.
 Total of 6 papers (5 main and 1 workshop papers) accepted to **MICCAI** 2024.
 Congrats to the authors and looking forward to visiting Morocco!